vicfriedman/rails-simple-search/TUTORIAL.md

 ###Error `The action 'index' could not be found for SearchController`
 This sounds familar, let's open our `SearchController`.
 It's blank, so let's build out some functionality.

-The `SearchControllers` job is to take in the request from the form, talk to the database and display the results.
-If it does not find any results, it should render a view containing a message that says "no results found."
-We can this with the following code.
+The `SearchController`'s job is to take in the request from the form, and search for the word in the database, as it's name suggests.

 ####Method breakdown:
-First we search the `Word` database with the `ActiveRecord` method `find_by` for the `:keyword` we entered.
-If we find it, we redirect to that word.
-If we do not find it,
+####Exact Search:
+The first part of our method is looking into the database using the `find_by` method.
+This method will only return a word if it is an exact match.
+####Fuzzy Search:
+The second part of the method is called on our `Search` class that we built before.
+This class is responsible for our "fuzzy" search.
+For example, if you search for "app", it might return "apple" because it contains part of that word.

+In this controller, there are three possible outcomes that can be rendered to the user.

+- It will find the exact word and render that word in the view.
+- It will perform a "fuzzy search", find a word, and display the results.
+- It will perform a "fuzzy serach", won't find a word, and display the "no results" message.

 ```ruby
 class SearchController < ApplicationController

   def index